of the Curriculum

 toward, please see the last three columns in the Table

-The department offers an
+The department offers a two-year

-honors program, designed for
+Honors Program, designed for

 a limited number of juniors and seniors interested in